How should you think about AI as an IT leader in 2025

 AI adoption is a marathon, not a sprint

 The most important thing at the moment is to set realistic goals and expectations from AI projects in IT.
-A general misconception seems to be floating around about AI being able to solve problems of all magnitudes, especially among non-technical leaders who don’t understand certain intricacies.
-At best, AI can be described as more of a purpose-driven technology that eliminates specific redundancies leading to productivity gains.
-But despite being a self-learning model, AI is far from perfect.
-If anything, AI needs more human surveillance and oversight now more than ever.
+A general misconception seems to be floating around about ai in IT or ai in tech being able to solve problems of all magnitudes, especially among non-technical leaders who don’t understand certain intricacies.
+At best, ai for IT can be described as more of a purpose-driven technology that eliminates specific redundancies leading to productivity gains.
+But despite being a self-learning model, ai in IT industry is far from perfect.
+If anything, ai and work needs more human surveillance and oversight now more than ever.
 Controlled implementation and quality assurance will lay the groundwork for whatever comes next.

-As a leader, you must think of AI as an augmentation tool that enhances human capabilities.
-Some roles and responsibilities will become vestigial as AI proliferates and that’s unavoidable, but in the long run, organizations will be able to scale beyond existing benchmarks.
+As a leader, you must think of how to use ai at work as an augmentation tool that enhances human capabilities.
+Some roles and responsibilities will become vestigial as ai for IT proliferates and that’s unavoidable, but in the long run, organizations will be able to scale beyond existing benchmarks.
 The truth is, agentic AI, AGI, and Gen AI have had a bittersweet effect so far with some people favoring it while others not so much.
 There’s no right or wrong here, just perspectives.
-In IT, where employees are already knee-deep in resolving current concerns, abruptly introducing a new technology like AI might be more devastating than beneficial if we consider the following scenarios:
+In IT, where employees are already knee-deep in resolving current concerns, abruptly introducing a new technology like ai in IT might be more devastating than beneficial if we consider the following scenarios:

 - Employees face more workload with changes in infrastructure, processes, and tech stack; the workforce isn’t happy about the change and resent management; transformation fails, and all invested resources don’t translate into improved ROI for the business.